Benjamin Atkins: Early life

-Benjamin 'Tony' Atkins was born on August 26, 1968, in Detroit, the younger of two sons.
-His family lived in a poor neighborhood, and both of his parents were drug and alcohol abusers.
+Benjamin "Tony" Atkins was born on August 26, 1968, in Detroit, the younger of two sons.
+His family lived in a poor neighborhood, and both of his parents were drug addicts and alcoholics.
 Shortly after his birth, Tony's father left the family.
 In 1970, Benjamin's mother abandoned him and he wound up in an orphanage, where he spent his childhood and youth.
 While living there, he was physically assaulted by other children, and at the age of 10, was raped by one of the employees.
 Over the next five years, he was continuously subjected to sexual harassment by other boys, until he eventually escaped and reunited with his mother.
-For some time, he lived together with her and his older brother, but one day, Tony realised that his mother worked as a prostitute.
-Due to this, both Atkins and his brother saw her have sex with clients at the house on several occasions.
+For some time, he lived together with her and his older brother, but one day, he realised that his mother worked as a prostitute.
+Due to this, both he and his brother saw her have sex with clients at the house on several occasions.

 Disgusted with his mother's actions, he left the house again in the late 1980s, living on the streets and doing drugs, and eventually developed a drug addiction.
 Because he lacked formal education, Atkins was forced to work in low-skilled labor jobs for low wages, and spent the nights at homeless shelters.
 In his free time, he frequented places inhabited by pimps and prostitutes, but was never arrested for any serious crimes.
 Most of his acquaintances claimed to be very fond of him, but at the same time noted that when drunk or on drugs, he showed signs of an antisocial personality and displayed misogynistic behavior.